cjcela/ArgumentParser/readme.md

 # ArgumentParser
 ArgumentParser is a helper C++ class that parses command line arguments.

-It requires C++ 11.
-ArgumentParser has no external dependencies.
+ArgumentParser requires C++ 11 and has no external dependencies.

+Project has been written using Netbeans 8.0.2 IDE

 ## Using ArgumentParser
 To use ArgumentParser, just copy ArgumentParser.h and ArgumentParser.cpp